ESCALATION

 Early recognition of patient clinical deterioration followed by a prompt and effective response can minimise the occurrence of adverse events and may reduce the level of intervention required when delays occur.
 Failure to escalate care for a deteriorating patient can have devastating consequences, especially when the patient is a child.

-3. enable safer patient monitoring
+3. enables safer patient monitoring

-7. embed patient and family involvement throughout.
+7. embeds patient and family involvement throughout.

 project team